cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ### What happened to the events?

-As you refactor your existing tests, you may notice that the events are all a little bit messed up.
-That is because the bank emits events too, and in particular it does emit:
+As you refactor your existing tests, you may notice that the events become messed up.
+That is because the bank emits events too, and in particular it emits:

 1. An event with the `message` type, like yours, with only the sender: